Hans Joachim Schellnhuber

 Field Theoretical Physics

-Title Founder and Director of the Potsdam Institute for Climate Impact Research (PIK)
+Title Founder and Director Emeritus of the Potsdam Institute for Climate Impact Research (PIK)

 Most important awards, prizes and academies

-Schellnhuber is currently Co-Chair of the German Advisory Council on Global Change (WBGU), Governing Board Chair of the Climate-KIC of the European Institute of Innovation and Technology (EIT) and Chair of the Standing Committee on Climate, Energy and Environment of the German National Academy of Sciences (Leopoldina).
-He is an elected member of the Leopoldina, the Academia Europaea, the US National Academy of Sciences (NAS), the Max Planck Society and several other academies.
-He received, inter alia, the Royal Society Wolfson Research Merit Award (2002), the German Environment Prize (2007) and the Volvo Environment Prize (2011).
-Schellnhuber was awarded a CBE (Commander of the Most Excellent Order of the British Empire) by Queen Elizabeth II (2004), the Order of Merit of the State of Brandenburg (2008) and the Order of Merit of the Federal Republic of Germany (2011).
+Awards & Prizes: Hans Joachim Schellnhuber received, inter alia, the Royal Society Wolfson Research Merit Award (2002), the German Environment Prize (2007) and the Volvo Environment Prize (2011) and the Culture Prize of the district Passau (2014).
+Academies: He is an elected member of the Leopoldina, the Academia Europaea, the Academy of Athens, the US National Academy of Sciences (NAS), the Max Planck Society and several other academies.
+Honours: Schellnhuber was awarded a CBE (Commander of the Most Excellent Order of the British Empire) by Queen Elizabeth II (2004), the Order of Merit of the State of Brandenburg (2008), and the Order of Merit of the Federal Republic of Germany (2011) as well as The Order of the Rising Sun, Gold Rays with Neck Ribbon of the Japanese Government (2020).
 He holds honorary doctorates from the University of Copenhagen (2011) and Technische Universität Berlin (2012).
-Schellnhuber was given honorary citizenship of his hometown Ortenburg and the Culture Prize of the district Passau (2014).
+Schellnhuber was given honorary citizenship of his hometown Ortenburg.

 Summary of scientific research